gatlin/oyster/README.md

     lrange 000:out 0 -1
     1) "Hello!"

-The snazzy web interface is Coming Soon™.
+The web interface is a PSGI application.
+To run:

+    plackup app.psgi -s Twiggy

+will suffice.

 ## Limitations

 *   No code sanitation
-*   Various parameters are hard-coded
 *   Had to turn off strict to get a pipe to the forked child.
-*   Cannot configure the Redis connection -- yet

 ## Redis::MessageQueue